rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Behold, this we have searched out; it is true.
 Hear, and know it for your good. ^0527

-Then Job answered and said : ^0601
+Then Job answered and said: ^0601

 Oh that my vexation were weighed, and all my calamity laid in the balances! ^0602